prayutjain/GenAI-Insurance-claims/README.md

-# Medical Data Processing Project
+# Medical Claim Data Processing Project

-This project encompasses a comprehensive pipeline for processing medical data.
+This project encompasses a comprehensive pipeline for processing medical claim data.
 It includes the generation of artificial forms, extraction of key information using a trained BERT model, and summarization of extracted data with a focus on prescription details.
 The project leverages both AI models and custom data processing techniques.

 ## Components